As a child, I always dreamed of going to New York—isn’t that everyone’s dream?!

 Droughts are not too common in New York, however, there have been a few significantly dry episodes where the government urged the public to conserve water.

 One of the worst periods of drought in New York’s recent history occurred in 2016 during the second week of September.
 For a brief moment, almost 10% of the state suffered from extreme drought, resulting in widespread water shortages.

 You can check out the current drought monitor for NY right here.

 After I’ve presented you with some of the worst-case scenarios and natural disaster expectations for New York, you may be wondering what to do next.
 Hopefully, your mindset is geared towards preparedness!
 If so, here are a few resources that can help you along in the process.

 - Download the NOAA Weather App on your phone.
-This is a great way to stay in the loop with developing storms and other weather-related disasters that you may be at risk of.
+This is a great way to stay in the loop with developing storms and other severe weather that you may be at risk of.

 - If you need more help during any phase of the preparedness process, whether it be planning or recovery, you can get in touch with New York’s Office of Homeland Security and Emergency Services.
 They have lots of resources available, all of which can be found on their website!

 I hope this article has helped you determine which disasters are likely in your state and how to prepare for them!